Skip to main content

 Returns

-A list of GTS with scaled values.
-The original multiplier and adder attributes remain in the GTS metadata.
+A list of dataPoints with scaled values.
+The original multiplier and adder attributes remain in the dataPoint metadata.

 Example: Power Standardization